Undergraduate Program Frequently Asked Questions

 I am interested in participating in the co-op program.
 Where can I get more information?

 Please review the eligibility requirements on the co-operative education website.
 Students who wish to participate in co-op can contact [email protected].

 What is the Accelerated Master's Program?

-The Accelerated Master's Program (AMP) enables high-achieving students to earn a Master's degree in less time than if they were to pursue it traditionally by allowing students to double-count certain courses toward both an undergraduate and graduate degree.
-For detailed information on AMP, please visit the Graduate Academics AMP page.
+The Accelerated Master's Program (AMP) enables high-achieving students to earn a master's degree in less time than if they were to pursue it traditionally by allowing students to double-count certain courses toward both an undergraduate and graduate degree.
+For detailed information about AMP, please visit the Graduate Academics AMP page.

 I would like to change my major.
 How can I do this?

 If you are a non-SSE student who would like to switch into a major offered by SSE, please contact Stephanie De Paola ([email protected]).
 Stephanie will meet with you to plan out your courses to ensure you meet the requirements of your new major, connect you with your new faculty advisor, and process the change of major in Workday.
-If you are switching out of an SSE major into another department or school, please contact Stephanie De Paola ([email protected]) so she can connect you with the academic advisor in the department or school that you wish to switch to.
+If you are switching out of an SSE major into another department or school, please contact Stephanie De Paola ([email protected]) so she can connect you with the academic advisor in the department or school for which you would like to switch.